wp-plugins/duplicator/trunk/readme.txt

 = When I reinstall my package I get errors on the site. =

-Be sure to read through all the post install notes carefully and follow all instructions.
+Be sure to read through all the post install instructions and carefully follow all instructions.
+You can also view the install-log.txt file for a detail of the process.

 = Where can I get more information and support for this plugin? =